-Its name is “The Conservatory,” it will sit astride four 250-metre-high towers, and it will be the highest sky bridge in the world.
+Its name is “The Crystal” it will sit astride four 250-metre-high towers, and it will be the highest sky bridge in the world.
 China’s third largest city Chongqing intends to break all the records with its new sky bridge, which easily overtakes the reigning record-holder at the Marina Bay Sands in Singapore, the worldwide tourist draw that stretches across three towers at a height of 200 meters, or 60 stories.

 “The Conservatory” is more ambitious than its smaller predecessor, because the infrastructure that links the towers of Raffles City Chongqing (a completely new vertical city) will be 300 metres long, 30 metres wide and 22.5 metres high.
 Its 10,000-square-metre surface space will include an infinity pool, an observation deck, hanging gardens, bars, and restaurants.

 The hydrogeological challenges of building such a huge structure and the ambitious plans needed to take on the project made it unique, said developer CapitaLand Chairman and CEO Lim Ming Yan: «Some of the world’s most advanced construction and engineering techniques have been deployed to install this megastructure on Chaotianmen, known as the crown jewel of Chongqing».